PegasusResearch/pegasus/_sources/source/vehicles/pegasus/software.rst.txt

       # Setup the system to boot in text mode
       sudo systemctl set-default multi-user.target

+.. admonition:: Optional

-**(Optional):** Alternatively, you can remove the GUI packages altogether by running the following lines:
+  Alternatively, you can remove the GUI packages altogether by running the following lines.

   .. code:: bash